Recreating on Hampton Lands

 Most of Hampton’s forestland in Oregon and Washington is open to the public, though fee access permits are currently required for some of our forestlands in Washington.
 While overnight camping and campfires are prohibited, our lands can be used for wildlife viewing, hiking, biking, hunting, fishing, and foraging year-round, except during periods of high fire danger.
 On occasion, certain roads might also be gated due to forestry operations.
 If you decide to venture out into a private working forest, please respect the work and the environment.
 Please keep out of active harvest areas and always be mindful of fire danger.

-Our North Cascades lands, located in Whatcom, Skagit, Snohomish, King, and Chelan Counties have a variety of different recreational access opportunities, including general access, fee access permit areas, and recreational leases.
+Our North Cascades lands, located in Whatcom, Skagit, and Snohomish Counties have a variety of different recreational access opportunities, including general access, fee access permit areas, and recreational leases.
 The fee access permit areas and recreational leases are listed and managed through My Outdoor Agent.

 PACIFIC & WAHKIAKUM COUNTIES